 The British Government has today announced the launch of the long-awaited review of the 2005 Gambling Act.
 I have written an article for the Guardian on what this review might entail – and the importance of getting the politics right as well as the policy.
 You can read the article here.

 I have just come across this old video – of a talk I gave on the politics of iconoclasm back in 2015 at the Royal Academy of Art in The Hague.
-It brings back memories of an inspiring two days with two extraordinary people (I have lost touch with both of them, to my regret).
 My talk begins at 1:41:45, although it is well worth watching the presentation by Riccardo Giacconi beforehand.

 It is 85 years since Franklin D. Roosevelt made this speech before the 1936 Democratic National Convention in Philadelphia on the "royalists of the economic order": that "throughout the Nation, opportunity was limited by monopoly... the field open for free business was more and more restricted.
 Private enterprise, indeed, became too private.
 It became privileged enterprise, not free enterprise", until "for too many of us the political equality we once had won was meaningless in the face of economic inequality."

 The speech might as well have been made yesterday.
-85 years – yet we have moved hardly one step forward in this respect.
+85 years – yet we have moved hardly a step forward in this respect.

 Senator Robinson, Members of the Democratic Convention, my friends: